 - Build a skilled and experienced team of employees.

-With these methods, property managers also leverage the industry knowledge they’ve accumulated over the years.
+With these methods, property managers leverage the industry knowledge they’ve accumulated.
 Real estate is an evolving industry, and the laws associated are always changing.
 So, property managers will have to implement the latest strategies for optimal success.

-Without an owner around, it’s up to the property manager to handle all tenant relations.
+Without an owner, it’s up to the property manager to handle all tenant relations.
 By developing a friendly, professional relationship with tenants, managers can deliver a better experience.
-When tenants have issues, managers can address them as soon as possible with the right team.
+Managers can address issues immediately with the right team when tenants have issues.

 Furthermore, property managers are there to make tenants feel heard.
 Whatever issues a tenant may have, the manager must hear them out and do what they can to resolve them.
-Clear communication with tenants will cultivate a welcoming environment.
-As a result, they’ll be more likely to renew their leases.
+Clear communication with tenants will cultivate a welcoming environment, and as a result, they’ll be more likely to renew their leases.

 Handling day-to-day operations